 Most often, mosquitoes spread the virus by biting birds infected with the virus and then biting people.

 Mosquitoes can also spread the virus to other animals, such as horses.
-But you can't get West Nile from these animals or from touching or kissing an infected person.
+But you can't get West Nile from these other animals.
+And you can't get it from touching or kissing an infected person.

 What are the symptoms?